openflighthpc/flight-job-service/api/docs/routes.md

 ## POST - /submissions

-Submit an existing script to the scheduler
+Submit an existing script to the scheduler.
+Note this route MAY return `503 Service Unavailable` due to the underlining system command failing.

 ```
 POST /submissions